ccammack/ccammack.com/content/posts/manage-your-configuration-files-using-git/index.md

 <!--more-->

+> 2024-06-20 Update: I started using [chezmoi](https://www.chezmoi.io/) a few months ago and have been very satisfied with it.
+Check the [comparison table](https://www.chezmoi.io/comparison-table/) to see some of the tradeoffs between popular methods.

 This approach is easy to set up, requires no additional tools beyond `git` and allows any file below the user's home directory to be tracked.

 For example, to share my emacs config between Windows and Linux, I created a bare git repo called `.dot-all`, which I use to manage any configuration that is to be shared between platforms.